 The Flemish and the Belgian society tend to avoid this difficult part of history.
 Tropical Bungalow is an exorcism to save Flanders from the ghosts of the colonial past, so Flanders can focus on its super-diverse future society.

-Tropical Bungalow is a 65-minute film essay.
-The script is written by John K Cobra and the Flemish writer, performance and theatermaker Lotte Lola Vermeer.
+Tropical Bungalow is a 60-minute film essay.
+The script is written by John K Cobra and the Flemish writer, performance and theatermaker Lotte Lola Vermeer and in collaboration with dramaturg Esther Severi.
 This project is produced by Polar Bear TV with the financial support of The Flanders Audiovisual Fund (VAF).